Back in 2021, Duolingo introduced legendary levels — the ultimate test of how well you know a skill.

 Everything else — such as checkpoints, XP, number of challenges and no hints — were the same.

-(Everything that follows is from the original article):
+(Everything that follows is from the original article.
+Click here if you want to skip forward):

 Whenever you boot up a Legendary Level, you’ll notice that you will have several challenges to complete.
 Most of the time you’ll have four but sometimes it can be three.